drlorenesi/api-template/README.md

 # api-template

-Base template for an API using Express.
+Base template for an API using Express and a PostgeSQL database.

 Create a ".env" file at the root folder with the following info: